I-285 roadwork closure: Lanes reopen at 5 a.m. Monday

 What we know:

-Crews have completely shut down a part of I-285 in Fulton County between Martin Luther King Jr. Drive and Cascade Road.
+Crews shut down a part of I-285 in Fulton County between Martin Luther King Jr. Drive and Cascade Road over the weekend.
 The closure is part of a multimillion-dollar project to rebuild the old roadway rather than just putting down new asphalt.

 State transportation workers needed a full shutdown because the original concrete slabs under the highway are 60 years old.
-Drivers are experiencing significant traffic backups throughout the metro area as a result of the ongoing work.
+Drivers experienced significant traffic backups throughout the metro area as a result of the work.

 What they're saying: